alanbchristie/mp-pico-solar-system/README.md

 and the orbit tracks for the outer planets are darker. **Earth** is placed on a green orbit with (obviously) **Mars** on the nearest outer track and **Venus** on the nearest inner track.
-The date of the planetary positions is shown in the top left-hand corner of the display: -
+The date of the planetary positions is shown in the top left-hand corner of the display.

 At startup the display is in _Night Mode_, with everything rendered in RED.
-Hitting "A" toggles between this mode and colour.
+Hitting "A" toggles between this mode and the alternative full colour mode.

 ![display](solar-system.001.png)